ryanjeffares/grace/README.md

 This will build the `grace` executable, which you can add to your path or move somewhere that is on your path.
 Full installation process as well as documentation is WIP.

 ## Alpha Release Roadmap
-* I don't think early returns from inside loops are working
 * Why does examples/euler/problem03.gr use so much memory?
 * Prevent integer overflow by automatically promoting to a `BigInt` class
 * Experiment with string interning